 Mid-England: The industrial heartland of England usually isn’t on tourists’ minds unless you want to follow in the Beatles’ footsteps in Liverpool.
 High on my list to visit is the Imperial War Museum North in Manchester.
 We also tried visiting the Peak District National Park on our last trip to do the Jane Eyre Hathersage Trail, but a car breakdown on the M1 prevented it!

-York: My favorite town in northern England, York’s medieval streets and historic sites are like taking a step back in time.
+York: My favorite town in northern England, York’s medieval streets and historic sites are like taking a step back in time (see my review here).
 Less crowded than similar cities in the south, York is worth at least 2 – 3 nights.
 While here, don’t miss the impressive York Minster and the sinister Clifford’s Tower.
 Even young kids will love running the town’s walls and pretending to be Harry Potter in The Shambles.
 History buffs will be fascinated with the ruins of the St. Mary’s Abbey and the Roman Multangular Tower and will enjoy learning more about Viking history at Jorvik Viking Centre.
 The surrounding countryside has beautiful scenery such as the North York Moors National Park, and all ages will love the atmospheric ghost walks of the city!
 We stayed at The Grand in an Edwardian former train headquarters, and it was amazing!